PeppeL-G/bagawork/docs/src/routes/(default)/documentation/box/+page.md

 ## `child()` - Setting the child
 Use the configuration method `child()` to tell the `Box` component which (optional) child it should have.

-If the `Box` component has been given a size (for example by being the root layout, or by being used as a child in :docs[Rows] or :docs[Columns] and been given a `size()`, etc.), then it's child will by default get the same size as the `Box` component itself (except its padding).
+If the `Box` component has been given a size (for example by being the root layout, or by being used as a child in :docs[Rows] or :docs[Columns] and been given a `grow()`, etc.), then it's child will by default get the same size as the `Box` component itself (except its padding).

 ::: tip Example